aaronparker/aaronparker.github.io/_posts/2008-07-31-customise-the-windows-vista-default-user-profile.md

 REM Unmount the Windows image and commit changes
 IMAGEX /UNMOUNT /COMMIT D:\mount[/code]

-As you can see I&#8217;m adding registry entries that will configure the user environment which does mean that there&#8217;s a bit of work required to find them in the first place, but it does allow me to document every change to the profile, so I think the effort is worth it.
+As you can see I'm adding registry entries that will configure the user environment which does mean that there's a bit of work required to find them in the first place, but it does allow me to document every change to the profile, so I think the effort is worth it.

 Extending this process, there are a few other things we can change in the Windows image that will impact the default environment:

   * Modify the default theme file in _\Windows\Resources\Themes\aero.theme_.
-I&#8217;ve used this file to do things such as remove the default wallpaper.
-Theme files are just text files so they&#8217;re easy to maintain;
+I've used this file to do things such as remove the default wallpaper.
+Theme files are just text files so they're easy to maintain;
   * Configure Internet Explorer defaults by using INSTALL.INS created with the [Internet Explorer Administration Kit](http://technet.microsoft.com/en-us/ie/bb219556.aspx).
 This is useful for preventing IE from adding the default favourites or RSS feeds at first launch.
 Place a copy of INSTALL.INS in _\Program Files\Internet Explorer\SIGNUP_ and _\Program Files\Internet Explorer\CUSTOM_.

-Then there are a couple of additional tools that I&#8217;ve used to make changes to the default user environment once Windows has been installed and added to the domain:
+Then there are a couple of additional tools that I've used to make changes to the default user environment once Windows has been installed and added to the domain:

   * Group Policy.
 Some settings such as preventing Windows Media Player from displaying the first run dialog are useful;
   * [Group Policy Preferences](http://support.microsoft.com/Default.aspx?kbid=943729).
 GPP allows you to set registry values as a preference, i.e. apply once only.

 By modifying the Windows image directly, your custom default profile will be available on machines whether you use an unattended or manual deployment.

-Here&#8217;s a few more articles worth reading:
+Here's a few more articles worth reading:

   * [Configuring default settings for Windows image deployment](http://blogs.technet.com/deploymentguys/archive/2008/02/18/configuring-default-user-and-computer-settings-for-windows-image-deployment.aspx)
   * [Support guidelines for migrating roaming user profiles data to Windows Vista or to Windows Server 2008](http://support.microsoft.com/default.aspx/kb/947025)